 Taking the time to prepare your home tells the Buyers that you care about your property and that you have taken care of it over time.
 Fixing small things can save money later during the inspection period when Buyers request concessions because of the items they see as needed repairs.

-Here is a list of tasks to compete to prepare your home for sale:
+Here is a list of tasks to compete to prepare your home for sale to achieve the highest and best price:

 - Clean your home thoroughly.
 Make it shine everywhere, kitchens, bathrooms, living and dining areas.
 Keep stainless steel appliances finger print free.
 Vacuum carpets and shampoo if necessary, wash tile and wood floors.
 Dust all surfaces and light fixtures.